-Thursday night, for the Cowboys/Packers game, we met Kate and Angela at The Corner to see the game on the NFL channel.
+Thursday night, for the Cowboys/Packers game, we met K and A at The Corner to see the game on the NFL channel.
 That was the same night as the Cleve Jones lecture and presentation of the AIDS memorial quilt on campus, so I left to go shoot and then returned at about half time.
 I was only carrying the basics with me and E offered to put the camera gear in the car for me.
-It was around this time that Kate arrived and sent me a text.
+It was around this time that K arrived and sent me a text.
 I replied to her so she could find us.

 Because we had good seats at the bar, we did a decent job of passing drinks back to other patrons and money up to the bartenders.
 One time, long after we had handed off a Miller Light but before that person had moved on, someone dropped a full bottle behind us.
 Beer and glass went everywhere.
 We promptly got up and moved our chairs so the bar back could get to the glass.
 It was too crowded, though.
 So, we just re-claimed our seats and sat over the mess.